How to be happy: find yourself with this personal development plan

 Instead of the blind pursuit of random goals centered around a generic image of what it means to be happy, a personal development plan will help you commit to finding yourself and defining what you want out of your life.

 In this guide we share our research-backed framework for how to be happy by finding yourself — as well as a personal development plan that outlines a process for doing so.
-This is the exact process that we use to build life (and business) planning strategies for clients in our coaching program.
+As a supplement to this guide, we recommend downloading The Enduring Happiness Planner.

 Why and How to Find Yourself